hasura/ndc-loki/docs/concepts.md

 ## Flat Results

 By default, time series results are grouped by a set of unique labels ([source](https://grafana.com/docs/loki/latest/reference/loki-http-api/#examples-2)).
 However, they aren't compatible with Grafana because the Wild GraphQL Data Source plugin only understands the flat time series data.
-Therefore Loki connector supports a `flat` option to flatten results into the root array.
+Therefore, the Loki connector supports a `flat` option to flatten results into the root array.

 **Log**